wookiehangover/wookiehangover.com/writing/making-things-for-fun.md

 ## Making things for fun

-This is not a blog—it's a fun side-project done over a couple weekends.
-It's not a blog because it's not using any blogging software, per se, just some elbow grease and [a few scripts][1] that I've managed to string together into a mostly-working state.
+This isn’t a blog.
+It's a fun side-project done over a couple weekends.
+There’s a big difference.

+It's not a blog because it's not using any blogging software, per-se, just some elbow grease and [a few scripts][1] that I've to cobbled together into a mostly-working, glue–and–popsicle-sticks publishing platform.

 Simple products are fashionable these days, especially when it comes to media consumption.
-Even I've been known to write a Medium post every now and again, but I didn't set out to build this as a monument to simplicity.
-This isn't that type of place and I'm not that type of fella.
+Even I've been known to write a Medium post upon occasion, but I didn't set out to build this as a monument to simplicity.
+This isn't that type of place and I'm not that type of fella; things are always a bit messier than that in real life.

-This is just a barely functioning, loosely coherent website with weird cursor effects<sup>[1][footnote1]</sup> (unless I've gotten bored and removed them) and footnotes<sup>[2][footnote2]</sup> (I probably haven't removed these.)
+So as it stands, this is just a barely functioning, loosely coherent website with weird cursor effects<sup>[1][footnote1]</sup> (unless I've gotten bored and removed them) and superfluous footnotes<sup>[2][footnote2]</sup> (I probably haven't removed these.)

 > So why go through all the trouble to build this in the first place?
 Why not just use Medium?